Debian Developers' Corner

 Developer Database

 Some information in this database is accessible to everybody, some information only to developers who have logged in.
-The database contains information such as project machines and developers' GnuPG keys.
+The database contains information such as project machines and developers' OpenPGP keys.
 To extract a developer's key click on the “PGP/GPG fingerprint” link(s) once you have found them.
 Developers can change their password and set up mail forwarding for their Debian account.
 If you're planning to use one of the Debian machines, please make sure to read the Debian Machine Usage Policies.

 The Constitution